-For both SSP UK and RG, our gender gap is below the UK mean average of 17.1% and median average of 17.9% and the UK retail sector averages of 17.6% (mean) and 9.1% (median).1
+For both SSP UK and RG, our gender gap is below the UK mean average of 16.2% and median average of 17.3% and the UK retail sector averages of 17.3% (mean) and 9.5% (median).1

-We're pleased to see the gender gap has gone down slightly compared to last year, but we still wanted to understand the drivers behind this.
+We're pleased to see the gender gap has remained flat compared to last year, but we still wanted to understand the drivers behind this.
 Our analysis identified three main contributors (the same as last year):

 - 1. Management roles: Across our management roles, there are more men than women at higher management grades who are therefore receiving higher salaries - 2.
-Hourly Paid roles: Around 84% of our UK colleagues are on an hourly wage contract with the majority at Team Member level.
+Hourly Paid roles: The majority of our UK colleagues are on an hourly wage contract with the majority at Team Member level.
 We currently employ more female than male Team Members. - 3.
-Premium payments: Team Members working 'unsociable' hours, e.g. night shifts, are paid a premium for this.
+Premium payments: Team Membersworking 'unsociable' hours, e.g. night shifts, are paid a premium for this.
 As a result, their hourly pay is higher compared to someone working day shifts.
 Within our Team Member population, a higher percentage of men than women choose to work 'unsociable' shifts.

-1Based on estimates from ASHE Survey 2018 (Annual Survey of Hours and Earnings - Office for National Statistics)
+1 Based on estimates from ASHE Survey 2019 (Annual Survey of Hours and Earnings - Office for National Statistics)